Last verified: 17 days ago

 What the Science Says

-Pongamia glabra seed oil, also called karanja oil, is a plant-based oil pressed from the seeds of the karanja tree, native to South Asia.
-It has a long history in Ayurvedic medicine, where it has been used topically for skin conditions, wound care, and as an anti-inflammatory remedy.
-Some preliminary research suggests it contains bioactive compounds like karanjin and pongamol that may have antifungal, antibacterial, and anti-inflammatory properties, but no clinical trials from the provided data confirm these effects in humans.
+Pongamia glabra seed oil, also known as Karanja oil, is a plant-based oil extracted from the seeds of the Pongamia tree, native to South Asia.
+It has a long history in Ayurvedic medicine, where it has been used topically for skin conditions, wound healing, and as an anti-inflammatory agent.
+Limited published research is available to confirm these traditional uses in humans, and no established clinical dosing exists for oral supplementation.

 What It Doesn't Do